HMS Narcissus (1801): Career

 On 13 July 1814 Narcissus captured Governor Shelby, Captain John H. Hall, was a letter of marque schooner of 184 tons (bm), built at Queen Anne's County, Maryland, in 1812 and commissioned on 11 December 1813.
 She was armed with three 4-pounder guns and had a crew of 11 men.
 (Note: Head money was paid on 13 August 1816.
 A first-class share was worth £12 19s 5d; a sixth-class share, that of an ordinary seaman, was worth 2s 0½d.)

 On 9 October 1814 Narcissus was contacted by HMS Dispatch, which requested support in taking the USRC Eagle, which had run aground in Long Island Sound.
 Upon returning to the site of Eagle, Narcissus and Dispatch found that the damaged Eagle had been re-floated.
 Eagle retreated and was beached and her crew moved to the shore to direct musket fire against British barges attempting to attach tow cables to the wrecked hulk.
 By noon on 13 October, the Royal Navy had managed to take Eagle under tow and she was captured.

+Narcissus remained in North America for a year after the war.
+On 4 April 1816 she departed Halifax for Bermuda.
+On 14 April she departed Bermuda, and arrived at Portsmouth on 2 May 1816.
+She was ordered to sail up the Thames, to be paid off, arriving at Gravesend on 7 May 1816.